soundxyz/sound-protocol/README.md

 ## Documentation

 A comprehensive documentation is currently in the works.

+Please refer to the Natspec comments and [spec](./spec.md) for now for further details.

 ## Usage